MarthaTaylor/frontend-nanodegree-feedreader/README.md

 This repository is one of my projects as a Udacity student.
 Therefore, I most likely will not accept pull requests.

-For details, check out CONTRIBUTING.md file in this project repository.
+For details, (check out)[CONTRIBUTING.md] in this project repository.

 # License
 (c) Martha Taylor 2018.